A traditional inter-island transport, sail only, in our anchorage in Damar, Indonesia

 Indonesia

-We struggle to draft a concept of Indonesian culture, and in the end, realize the futility of it.
-The only constant, spanning all areas of Indonesia, is the government; though progress is being made to unite the more populated areas with a common tongue: Bahasa Indonesia.
-Indonesia has no dominant culture, but instead provides a national bond that attempts to unite hundreds, maybe thousands of disparate cultures; cultures with less in common than all western nations have with each other.
+We struggle to draft a concept of Indonesian culture, and realize the futility of it.
+The one element that spans all areas of Indonesia is the government, though the more populated areas share a common tongue: Bahasa Indonesia.
+Indonesia has no dominant culture, but instead attempts to unite hundreds, maybe thousands of disparate cultures—cultures with less in common than all western nations have with each other.

-What we find is an enchanting land struggling for an identity between ancient and modern cultures – ancient cultures with individual identities on each island group, or on larger islands, identities separated by terrain, and a modern culture with some elements attempting to maintain tradition, some attempting to maintain a cohesive nation, and some attempting to move the nation towards production on a global scale, all overlaid with outside influences successfully extracting Indonesia’s profits.
+We find an enchanting land struggling for identity between ancient and modern cultures—ancient cultures with individual identities on each island group, or on larger islands, identities separated by terrain, and a modern culture with some elements attempting to maintain tradition, some attempting to maintain a cohesive nation, and some attempting to move the nation toward production on a global scale, all overlaid with outside influences extracting Indonesia’s profits. (page 93)

 Saumlaki

-Our time here is emotional.
-Something is happening just under the surface in each of our lives, an urging to scratch deeper into our fundamental beliefs about whom we are and why we’re here.
-We can’t know it now, but the struggles we’re grappling with are social, and will follow us, with varying degrees of saliency, for two years until we reemerge in Western society with our perspectives rearranged.
+An emotional undercurrent develops in our lives, urging us to scratch deeper into our beliefs about who we are and why we’re here.
+We can’t know it now, but our struggles are social, and will haunt us for two years until we reemerge in the West, a place that so masterfully created our distorted perception of the world.

-The cruising guides speak of bribes the officials will extract, given the opportunity.
-The western press never lets much time lapse between stories of bombings in Bali, or Muslim terrorism in general.
-Piracy is continually addressed in sailing periodicals.
-Only days earlier, we safely sat at the dock in Australia, feeding on misinformation.
+Cruising guides speak of the bribes for the officials.
+The Western press thrives on stories of bombings in Bali or Muslim terrorism in general.
+Sailing periodicals continually feature piracy.
+Only days earlier, we sat safely at the dock in Australia, mining misinformation.

 You know, a lot of the places you’re going don’t value human life like we do.